 However, there are issues.
 Such as the following.

-- The regrowth is much slower than the with fresh seeds.
+- The regrowth is much slower than with fresh seeds.

 - The yield will not be as large the second time around.

-- The trays get root bound are are hard to water.
+- The trays get root bound and are harder to water well.

 - Disease becomes more of an issue because the colonies of bacteria (there are always bacteria) have time to grow in numbers.
 They also have much more plant material to colonize on.